FREE SHIPPING ON ALL ORDERS!!

 How do I properly clean my mount?

-Another common question is how proud owners of a taxidermy piece can clean their mount so that it stays in great shape.
+Another common question on proper taxidermy care is how proud owners of a taxidermy piece can clean their mount so that it stays in great shape.
 If you have a lot of dust that gathers in your room, you’ll want to clean it about twice a month.
-Below are some tips to caring for your taxidermy so that it looks as good as when you first got it!

 • For mammals – you’ll want to use a soft cloth dampened slightly with 409® solution.
 Do not directly spray the taxidermy.
 Use just enough 409® cleaner to wipe off the dust.
 Also, be sure you brush the fur in the proper direction.
 Don’t brush the fur back.